fmaestre98/fmaestre98/README.md

 # Hello there‼👋👨‍💻

-I am a passionate software developer with over two years of professional experience, specializing in backend and mobile development.
+I am a passionate software developer with over three years of professional experience, specializing in backend and mobile development.
 My programming journey began in 2016 when I enrolled at the University of Informatics Sciences to pursue a degree in Computer Science Engineering.
 Throughout my university years, I actively participated in programming events and competitions, including the ICPC, where I qualified twice for the Caribbean finals.

 My main expertise is in backend development with Java and PHP, complemented by my work in mobile development using Flutter.
 I'm particularly excited about leveraging Kotlin technologies, including native Android development and Kotlin Multiplatform (KMP), as well as exploring their potential applications in backend development.
 I am always eager to learn and grow, staying updated with industry trends and best practices.